 - 11440.10. (a) The agency head may do any of the following with respect to a decision of the presiding officer or the agency: - (1) Determine to review some but not all issues, or not to exercise any review. - (2) Delegate its review authority to one or more persons. - (3) Authorize review by one or more persons, subject to further review by the agency head. - (b) By regulation an agency may mandate review, or may preclude or limit review, of a decision of the presiding officer or the agency. - 11440.20.
-Service of a writing on, or giving of a notice to, a person in a procedure provided in this chapter is subject to the following provisions: - (a) The writing or notice shall be delivered personally or sent by mail or other means to the person at the person's last known address or, if the person is a party with an attorney or other authorized representative of record in the proceeding, to the party's attorney or other authorized representative.
-If a party is required by statute or regulation to maintain an address with an agency, the party's last known address is the address maintained with the agency. - (b) Unless a provision specifies the form of mail, service or notice by mail may be by first-class mail, registered mail, or certified mail, by mail delivery service, by facsimile transmission if complete and without error, or by other electronic means as provided by regulation, in the discretion of the sender. - 11440.30. (a) The presiding officer may conduct all or part of a hearing by telephone, television, or other electronic means if each participant in the hearing has an opportunity to participate in and to hear the entire proceeding while it is taking place and to observe exhibits. - (b) The presiding officer may not conduct all or part of a hearing by telephone, television, or other electronic means if a party objects.
+Service of a writing or electronic document on, or giving of a notice to, a person in a procedure provided in this chapter is subject to the following provisions: - (a) The writing, electronic document, or notice shall be delivered personally or sent by mail, electronic, or other means to the person at the person's last known address or, if the person is a party with an attorney or other authorized representative of record in the proceeding, to the party's attorney or other authorized representative.
+If a party is required by statute or regulation to maintain an address with an agency, the party's last known address is the address maintained with the agency. - (b) Unless a provision specifies the form of mail, service or notice by mail may be by first-class mail, registered mail, or certified mail, by mail delivery service, by facsimile transmission if complete and without error, or by other electronic means as provided by regulation, in the discretion of the sender. - 11440.30. (a) The presiding officer may conduct all or part of a hearing by telephone, television, or other electronic means if each participant in the hearing has an opportunity to participate in and to hear the entire proceeding while it is taking place and to observe exhibits. - (b) (1) Except as provided in paragraph (2), the presiding officer may not conduct all of a hearing by telephone, television, or other electronic means if a party objects. - (2) If a party objects pursuant to paragraph (1) to a hearing being conducted by electronic means, the presiding officer shall consider the objections and may, in the presiding officer's discretion, structure